 – Lori Sorrentino, TravelinMad

 Massachusetts is one of the larger New England states with some of the best long weekend trips from Boston.
 At about an hour’s drive, both Rockport and Old Sturbridge Village are short trips from Boston.
 Going across the state, however, to Williamstown and the Berkshires can take about 3 hours.
+There is plenty to do in Western Massachusetts (including with kids) if you love outdoor adventures.

 Summer traffic to Cape Cod and the Islands can be terrible as it seems all of Boston is on its way to the shore.
 Technically driving time from Boston to either Chatham or Falmouth should take between 1-2 hours.
 You need to take ferries to the islands of Martha’s Vineyard or Nantucket from either Woods Hole or Hyannis.
 Alternatively, you can also fly from Boston to Hyannis in Cape Cod or either Martha’s Vineyard or Nantucket.